alapanme/E-Library/README.md

 # E-Library
-A simple E-Library made with Html, Css and Php.
+A simple E-Library made with HTML, CSS and PHP.
 One can host this on their local server and share Ebooks with others on the same network.

 # Features!